-During September 2018, HFF entered into a new lease for an additional two copiers.
+In a prior year, HFF entered into a capital lease for copiers.
 In accordance with ASC 840, the amount capitalized was the fair market value of the copiers, which was determined at \$9,684.
 Accordingly, the copiers contained in the capital lease are included as fixed assets on HFF's statement of financial position.
 The corresponding capital lease payable includes the present value of the prepaid maintenance fees calculated at \$9,923, capitalized assets, and cash received from leasing agent.
+This lease had concluded as of December 31, 2023.